Chart Color Schemes

 Upper Kedron is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Upper Kedron's dwelling structure, as per the latest Census, was entirely composed of houses (100.0%) with no other dwellings present (0.0%).
-This contrasts with Brisbane metro's composition of 73.5% houses and 26.5% other dwellings.
-Home ownership in Upper Kedron stood at 19.4%, lower than Brisbane metro, with mortgaged properties at 53.8% and rented dwellings at 26.7%.
-The median monthly mortgage repayment in the area was $2,383, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Upper Kedron was recorded as $455, compared to Brisbane metro's $380.
-Nationally, Upper Kedron's mortgage repayments were significantly higher at $2,383 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Upper Kedron, as per the latest Census evaluation, all dwellings were houses (100.0%), with no semi-detached homes, apartments, or other types recorded.
+This contrasts with Brisbane metropolitan's dwelling structure of 73.5% houses and 26.5% other dwellings.
+Home ownership in Upper Kedron stood at 19.4%, lower than Brisbane metro's level, with mortgaged dwellings at 53.8% and rented ones at 26.7%.
+The median monthly mortgage repayment was $2,383, higher than the Brisbane metro average of $1,863.
+The median weekly rent in Upper Kedron was $455, compared to Brisbane's $380.
+Nationally, Upper Kedron's mortgage repayments were significantly higher at $2,383 against Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing